microsoft/WindowsAppSDK/specs/packagemanager/PackageManagement.md

 the means to install, update, uninstall, enumerate and otherwise manage packages.

-A newer generation of the package management APIs are provided via Windows App SDK offering functional enhancements and optimizations.

 The package management APIs were originally introduced in Windows 8 and have continuously expanded to meet MSIX's growing demands over the past decade.
 However, as one of the earliest WinRT APIs they include some patterns out of step with current API practices and recommendations.
-Windows App SDK offers the opportunity to provide a new generation of package management APIs in line with the latest patterns and recommendations for an improved developer experience as well as improved runtime efficiencies.
+Windows App SDK offers the opportunity to provide a new generation of package management APIs in line with the latest patterns and recommendations for an improved developer experience as well as functional enhancements and improved runtime efficiencies.

 Microsoft-internal task [45952398](https://task.ms/45952398)